 Something else about Kristine is that, in addition to her love of America, she has a deep affection for all things Italian.
 Her mother’s family is Italian.
 As a girl, she wanted to speak to her grandparents in their native language.
 After three semesters of Italian language and four months of living with a family in Siena that spoke no English, she became fluent.
 (Ask her sometime about the crazy horse race at the Piazza del Campo.)

 Like her mother and grandmother, she makes her own tomato sauce – it’s a bit different than theirs because none of them uses a recipe.
 Her husband fixes Cincinnati-style chili at least once a month – she likes it as long as she doesn’t think about the noodles as some kind of pasta.
-She is on a quest in her new hometown to track down all the places that serve good Italian food and wine, and she’s open to suggestions.
+She is on a quest in Cincinnati to track down all the places that serve good Italian food and wine, and she’s open to suggestions.

 “And then if you get the chance to argue in court, you have to prepare to the degree where you can’t think of a question you don’t know the answer to.”